 Do your arms or legs often feel numb or weak?
-You could be one of the more than 20 million Americans who have neuropathy, a disorder of the peripheral nervous system.
+You could be one of the more than 20 million Americans who have some form of peripheral neuropathy, a disorder that develops from damage to the peripheral nervous system.

 These nerves transmit signals from the spinal cord and brain to the hands, feet, joints, skin, and internal organs.
 Neuropathy has a variety of causes, but diabetes is a leading cause of peripheral neuropathy in the United States.

 What to Watch For